Need a holiday? Can’t find the right destination?

 Then take a look at this checklist of reasons to visit Vanuatu and discover why it is one of the best holiday destinations in the South Pacific.

 1. You need great weather for a great holiday, and this is where Vanuatu delivers.
 From April to October, the Vanuatu weather is at its best with sunshine, clear skies and temperatures ranging between 18 - 28 degrees.
 The wet season runs from November to March and although there are showers, they don’t tend to last long or interrupt holiday plans.

 2. It’s close.
-Vanuatu is only a four-hour flight from Australia and because the time difference is only one-hour it makes travelling there a breeze.
+Vanuatu is only a two to four-hour flight from Australia's east coast and because the time difference it makes travelling there a breeze.

 4. Vanuatu truly is a paradise for scuba divers, and should definitely be on your ‘things to do’ list.
 The coast is littered with wrecks (seaplanes, yachts, ferries) but the most famous dive is that of the SS President Coolidge off the island of Espiritu Santo.
 The ship is nearly 200 metres long and 25 metres wide, and in its prime, the luxury steamship would have carried 1000 passengers.
 There are 20 unique dives on this wreck catering for the novice right through to the experienced technical diver.

 5. A visit to Mount Yasur is something you will never forget.
 The volcano on Tanna is arguably the most accessible volcano in the world.
 You can drive to within 150 metres of the crater rim and actually look down into the exploding lava storm.
 This is a photographer’s dream – the shots of the fiery magma exploding in the sky are just amazing.
 The best time to visit Vanuatu’s Mount Yasur is either just before sunrise or two hours after sunset.